All the details you may have missed in 'The Rings of Power' season 1

 The words are uttered by the three entities — The Nomad, The Dweller and The Ascetic — following The Stranger.
 During a rescue mission mounted by the Harfoots led by Nori, they realise they were mistaking The Stranger for Sauron.

-Before The Stranger defeated them, disintegrating their bodies into butterflies, they confirm he is an Istar but are destroyed just before they utter his name.
+Before The Stranger defeated them, disintegrating their bodies into moths, they confirm he is an Istar but are destroyed just before they utter his name.

 After reuniting with the Harfoots, he tells Nori that in her tongue, “the Istar” would be “wise one” or “wizard.”
 Of course, his magical abilities were already revealed in earlier episodes when he used them to bring back to life an entire apple orchard, freeze a pool of water, fend off ferocious wolves and create a constellation with fireflies.